L-Theanine: Everything You Need To Know About This Plant-Based Powerhouse

 How to take L-theanine.

-As much as possible, get your daily dose of L-theanine through diet first, as a functional food/beverage, in the form of tea!
+As much as possible, eat your way calm and get your daily dose of L-theanine through diet first, as a functional food/beverage, in the form of tea!

 L-theanine is available in green, black, and white teas, with green tea containing the most L-theanine (hello, matcha everything!).
 Green tea contains small amounts of caffeine but, if you can tolerate it, has the added bonus of containing healthy catechins and flavonols that offer further overall health-protective benefits.